-Since cannabis became legal in 2018 and following an extensive period of background research, including a review of the approaches taken by other municipalities, the City of Coquitlam is now developing a Cannabis Regulatory Framework.
+Since cannabis became legal in 2018, and following an extensive period of background research, including a review of the approaches taken by other municipalities, the City of Coquitlam has developed a draft Cannabis Regulatory Framework.
 The Framework will guide how the City will implement policies, guidelines, and regulations for cannabis production, processing facilities and retail stores in Coquitlam.

 The general approach proposed for considering the different types of cannabis-related businesses is as follows: